-Windows 11 Won’t Wake From Sleep: How To Fix It
+Windows 11 Won’t Wake From Sleep Fixes

 Few things are scarier than an unresponsive computer.
 You’ve tried clicking the mouse, pushing the power button, shutting it, and reopening it…and no budge.
 Your Windows 11 computer still won’t wake up from sleep.
 So, how can you fix it?